Advertisement

 How long is the wait at Hancock Metropolitian Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Hancock Metropolitian Housing Authority depend on demand in Findlay, funding levels, and your priority status.
+With approximately 870 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 18, 2026 when the Mainstream list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Hancock Metropolitian Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Ohio.
+There are 8 other housing authorities within 100 miles of Hancock Metropolitian Housing Authority, including Sandusky Metropolitian Housing Authority (33 mi), Allen Metropolitan Housing Authority (33 mi), Henry Metropolitan Housing Authority (34 mi).
+Applying to multiple PHAs in Ohio and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Ohio.

 How do I contact Hancock Metropolitian Housing Authority?

 You can reach Hancock Metropolitian Housing Authority by phone at (419) 424-7848.
 Their office is located at 1800 N Blanchard St, Findlay, OH 45840.
+You can also email them at cricker@hancockmetro.com.
 Office hours may vary — call ahead to confirm.

 Hancock Metropolitian Housing Authority Income Limits